Diophantine approximation on curves

 \begin{proof}[Proof of Theorem~\ref{thm4}] Fix $x\in \R$ not algebraic of degree $n$ or less.
 By assumption the set

 is infinite.
-We first show that infinitely many $P\in B_{\Psi}^{\prime}(x)$ can be chosen with coprime coefficients, i.e. $\eta(P):=(a_{0},\ldots,a_{n})=1$.
-Indeed, if $P\in B_{\Psi}^{\prime}(x)$ then also $\tilde{P}=P/\eta(P)\in B_{\Psi}^{\prime}(x)$ since
+We first show that infinitely many $P\in Z_{\Psi}^{\prime}(x)$ can be chosen with coprime coefficients, i.e. $\eta(P):=(a_{0},\ldots,a_{n})=1$.
+Indeed, if $P\in Z_{\Psi}^{\prime}(x)$ then also $\tilde{P}=P/\eta(P)\in Z_{\Psi}^{\prime}(x)$ since

 where we used that $\Psi$ decays.
-On the other hand, since $\tilde{P}(x)\neq 0$ by our assumption on $x$, only finitely many scalar multiples $P=\eta(P)\tilde{P}$ of any $\tilde{P}$ can be in $B_{\Psi}^{\prime}(x)$ since as soon as $\eta(P)> H_{\tilde{P}}/\vert\tilde{P}(x)\vert$.
-Hence, if the total number of $\tilde{P}$ were finite, so would be $B_{\Psi}^{\prime}(x)$, contradicting our hypothesis.
+On the other hand, since $\tilde{P}(x)\neq 0$ by our assumption on $x$, only finitely many scalar multiples $P=\eta(P)\tilde{P}$ of any $\tilde{P}$ can be in $Z_{\Psi}^{\prime}(x)$ since as soon as $\eta(P)> H_{\tilde{P}}/\vert\tilde{P}(x)\vert$.
+Hence, if the total number of $\tilde{P}$ were finite, so would be $Z_{\Psi}^{\prime}(x)$, contradicting our hypothesis.
 The claim is shown.

-Denote the corresponding infinite subset of $B_{\Psi}^{\prime}(x)$ with coprime coefficients by $B_{\Psi}(x)$.
-For arbitrary $P\in B_{\Psi}(x)$ of large height denote its factorization over $\mathbb{Z}[t]$ by
+Denote the corresponding infinite subset of $Z_{\Psi}^{\prime}(x)$ with coprime coefficients by $Z_{\Psi}(x)$.
+For arbitrary $P\in Z_{\Psi}(x)$ of large height, denote its factorization over $\mathbb{Z}[t]$ by

 Here the polynomials $Q_{i}$ are irreducible and not necessarily distinct, and none is constant.
-By pigeon hole principle, infinitely many such $P\in B_{\Psi}(x)$ must have the same $k=k(P)$, so we may fix $k$ and consider only those $P$ with this factortization pattern.
-Let us denote the corresponding subset of $B_{\Psi}(x)$ by $B_{\Psi,k}(x)$.
+By the pigeonhole principle, infinitely many such $P\in Z_{\Psi}(x)$ must have the same $k=k(P)$, so we may fix $k$ and consider only those $P$ with this factortization pattern.
+Let us denote the corresponding subset of $Z_{\Psi}(x)$ by $Z_{\Psi,k}(x)$.
 We may assume $k\geq 2$, otherwise claims \eqref{eqq}, \eqref{gl3} are trivial with $Q=P$ and $C=1$ and $\epsilon=0$.

-Now for technical reasons we define the following quantity: Let $l\in \{0,1,\ldots,k\}$ be the maximal integer with the property that when factoring any polynomial in $B_{\Psi,k}$ as in \eqref{prod} into irreducible factors, there are $l$ among its factors which are of absolutely bounded height.
-In other words, we may choose a sequence of polynomials $P$ in $B_{\Psi,k}(x)$ so that (after relabeling of indices if necessary) the heights of the induced $Q_{1},\ldots, Q_{l}$ are absolutely bounded wheareas the heights of $Q_{l+1},Q_{l+2},\ldots,Q_{k}$ tend to infinity as $H_{P}\to\infty$.
-First notice that by Gelfond's estimate we have $l<k$ since if all heights of $Q_{1},\ldots,Q_{k}$ were absolutely bounded then so would be any possible product, contradicting the assumption that $B_{\Psi,k}$ is of infinite cardinality.
-Also observe that property $S$ defined above for the set $B_{\Psi,k}(x)$ implies $l=0$, in which case all below considerations simplify.
-However, we want to present a proof without assuming this property.
+Now for technical reasons we define the following quantity: Let $l\in \{0,1,\ldots,k\}$ be the maximum integer with the property that for any polynomials $P$ in $Z_{\Psi,k}(x)$ each factoring as in \eqref{prod} into irreducible factors, there are at least $l$ among its factors $Q_i$ which are of absolutely bounded height.
+First notice that by Gelfond's estimate we have $l<k$ since if all heights of $Q_{1},\ldots,Q_{k}$ were absolutely bounded then so would be any possible product, contradicting the assumption that $Z_{\Psi,k}(x)$ is of infinite cardinality.